Your Self Atlas

 Is this the same as the MBTI?

-No. We use the generic four-axis format, but with our own model and archetypes, without Jungian cognitive functions and — the main difference — on a continuous scale anchored in the Big Five.
+No. We use the generic four-axis format, but with our own model and archetypes, without Jungian cognitive functions and, most importantly, on a continuous scale anchored in the Big Five.
 We have no affiliation with the MBTI, a third-party trademark.

 Why a continuous scale?

 Because most people land in the middle of the axes.
-Showing “60% Introversion” is truer and more stable than forcing a fixed side — precisely the scientific criticism of type tests.
+Showing “60% Introversion” is truer and more stable than forcing a fixed side, which is precisely the scientific criticism of type tests.

 Is it free?